rlucioni/recipes/recipes/food/bacon-crab-bread-pudding.md

 - 4 eggs, poached
 - 1/4 cup hollandaise sauce

-1. Dry out small cubes of stale bread in the oven at 250&deg;F.
+1. Dry out small cubes of stale bread in the oven at 250&deg;F, about 15 minutes.
 2. Cook bacon on medium heat until almost crisp.
 Swab out excess grease.
 3. Add onions.
 Sautee about two minutes until they just start to turn translucent.
 4. Add red pepper.
 Cook for about a minute.